web3-authn/tatchi/examples/tatchi-docs/src/docs/guides/wallet-iframe-integration.md

 # Install and Wallet Setup

-Install the SDK, configure the wallet iframe, and wire up `PasskeyProvider` so your app can register users, log them in, and send transactions.
+Install the SDK, configure the wallet iframe, and wire up `TatchiPasskeyProvider` so your app can register users, log them in, and send transactions.

 For a deep dive into the architecture and threat model, see [Architecture](/docs/concepts/architecture).